svartalf/rust-icmp/README.md

 ## Compatibility

-Right now it is an early alpha and supports only latest Linux platform.
+Right now it is an early alpha (compatible only with the nightly rust) and supports only latest Linux platform.

 I will highly appreciate any pull requests and issues (emails are great too!)